You are now in the main content area

 Participation in a CAP will include:

-1. Community organizations will participate in an interview (or Community Fair) where they can provide an overview to CAP medical student groups, with information, including:
+1. Community organizations will participate in an interview/community fair where they will provide an overview to CAP medical student groups with information, including:

 1. Description of their organization (i.e. mission/vision/values)

-3. Potential ideas for a desired project area
+3. Ideas for a desired project area without providing proposed solution

-2. CAP groups, consisting of four medical students per group, will review the information provided and select a community organization to work with.
+2. CAP groups, consisting of four medical students per group, will review the information provided, select a community organization to work with and begin brainstorming together.

-4. The community organization must approve a CAP proposal made by the CAP group prior to the launch of their project.
+3. The community organization and TMU must approve the project proposal made by the CAP group prior to the launch of their project.

-5. For approximately 12-14 months (with a pause for summer), the CAP group will spend three hours per month working on the project on site with the community organization .
+4. For approximately 12-14 months (with a pause for summer), the CAP group will spend three hours per month working on the project on site with the community organization.
+Brief regular monthly check-ins with supervisors from the organization is expected.